 One Family – Three Quilts – A Collaborative Effort

 A family lost their beloved husband/father at the age of 50.
 The mother’s queen-size quilt was made from eight shirts and two pairs of trousers and featured a unique design chosen by the mother.
 The outer border was fashioned from black dress jeans her husband was wearing on their first date.
-The mother chose the purple fabric used for contrast.
-She requested a small embroidered great blue heron to remember the wonderful days spent camping with her family.

 In the third quilt, made for both mother and daughter to share, I chose the double wedding ring design and used three flannel shirts and a pair of his flannel pajamas.
 Forest green flannel was chosen by the client for the background.